Deficit Reduction Act of 2005: Dispute over legal status

 Many argued that the document signed by the President did not have the force of law because the enacting process bypassed the Bicameral Clause of the U.S. Constitution.
-For example, Representative Henry Waxman (D-CA) wrote a letter to Minority Leader (later Speaker) Nancy Pelosi on February 14, 2006, saying three experts he consulted (Professor Gerhardt, Professor Dorf, Professor Raskin) said the law was clearly unconstitutional.
+Henry Waxman (D-CA) wrote a letter to Minority Leader (later Speaker) Nancy Pelosi on February 14, 2006, saying three experts he consulted (Professor Gerhardt, Professor Dorf, Professor Raskin) said the law was clearly unconstitutional.
 At least five individuals or organizations sued to overturn the act, or parts of it they disagreed with, including Public Citizen, attorney James Zeigler, and education finance company OneSimpleLoan.

 Congressional leaders and administration officials cited the enrolled bill rule in defense of the Act.
 An 1892 Supreme Court case, Field v.
 Clark said disputes over differing versions of a bill that were certified by both chambers were not for the courts to decide.
 All courts to consider the question, including the Federal District Court of Eastern Michigan in Conyers v.
 Bush, ruled that the Act was valid notwithstanding the controversy or that opponents did not have standing to sue.
 The Supreme Court declined invitations to reconsider or overrule the enrolled bill rule.

 The difference between the two versions is the provision regarding the length of time that Medicare would be required to pay for durable medical equipment such as wheelchairs and oxygen equipment like CPAP machines.
 The Senate version of the bill restricted payments to 13 months while the House version provided for 36 months, a $2 billion difference.
 Just prior to the filing of the bill in the House, a change was required to alter these time periods, in three places the number 13 was changed to 36, by hand in the offices controlled by the Speaker.
 The change was needed to assure the requisite number of votes for passage in the Senate.
 This hand written drafting change gave rise to the error made by the Senate clerk later in the process.